 On the SharePoint start page.
 Pin your hub sites to the Featured links area of the SharePoint start page.
 Encourage all users to "follow" hub sites.

 On the SharePoint mobile app.
 Hub sites can also be found on the SharePoint mobile app and are even more discoverable if users follow hub sites.

 From the organization portal.
 If you have an existing organizational intranet or portal, you can link to your hub sites in your existing navigation.

 On each hub site.
 Consider adding a link to your organizational portal home page on each hub site.
 Add the link to the organization portal ("home home") to the far right in your hub navigation to keep the primary focus of your hub site on the hub site context.

 Reaching the right audience for news.
 Hub sites help you bring news to the right people at the right time and in the right context.
-News doesn't flow down to associated sites, just up from the associated site to the hub.
+News doesn't flow down to associated sites, only up from the associated site to the hub.
 If you want the broadest reach for your news, publish it to the hub site.
-To make hub news more visible, you may want to have two news web parts on your home page: one for new published on the hub home and another that includes news rolled up from associated sites (all or just selected sites).
+To make hub news more visible, you may want to have two news web parts on your home page: one for news published on the hub home and another that includes news rolled up from associated sites (all or only selected sites).

 Hub naming conventions.
 Think about naming conventions for hub sites to make them more discoverable.
 Some options include names such as HR Central, HR Hub, HR Portal.
 Try to choose a consistent naming convention for all hub sites.